 Printing Skylight Documents (High-Res Publish)¶

-When printing Word documents with pictures, there may be in increase in image artifacts and blockiness as the images are stretched to a larger size.
-This is because images are captured at a given size as a Picture object and resizing (in Word) usually just stretches the original image
+When printing Word documents with pictures, there may be an increase in image artifacts and blockiness as the images are stretched to a larger size.
+This is because images are captured at a given size as a Picture object and resizing (in Office) usually just stretches the original image

-To work around this, Skylights for Word adds a feature to print in higher resolution, known as High-Res Publish
+To work around this, Skylights includes a feature to print in higher resolution, known as High-Res Publish

 High-Res Publish takes a higher resolution snapshot of the underlying URL (web page) so that when the Picture object is stretched to produce a printed document, there will be greater detail available to it and blockiness reduced.

 This feature relies on content having larger resolution available.
 That is, all text and HTML generated content within a report can be rendered at any resolution but if a custom image is a small size (16x16 pixels) then high-resolution can not produce greater detail than is given.
-The higher resolution must be available, as when zooming into the content within a web browser.
+The higher resolution must be available - just like when zooming with a web browser.

 If the resulting resolution is not adequately sharp or detailed, try these suggestions to help ensure you are getting the best results: